nim-lang/Nim/doc/manual.md

 -------------

 Macros and templates can sometimes be called with the pragma syntax.
-Cases where this is possible include when attached to routine (procs, iterators, etc.) declarations or routine type expressions.
+Cases where this is possible include when attached to routine (procedures, iterators, etc.) declarations or routine type expressions.
 The compiler will perform the following simple syntactic transformations: